 A black screen.
 Red text.
 A red screen.
 A black, familiar logo.
 There’s something incredibly reassuring about the Studio Ghibli logo.
-It’s like an old mate patting you on the back and saying ‘Alright fella?’
-And you smile and repeat the words to your pal.
+It’s like a smile from an old friend.
+And you smile back.
 You’re in good hands and you know the day is going to be a good one.
 It’s not a 100% Ghibli production though, as Wild Bunch co-produced the film, whilst a UK-based Dutch animator, Michaël Dudok de Wit, co-wrote (with Pascale Ferran) and directed the feature.
 The French-Belgian-Japanese collaboration was nominated at Cannes and at the Academy Awards (it should’ve won at both), The Red Turtle is de Wit’s debut feature after a series of shorts, including Father and Daughter which, back in 2001, won the Academy Award for Best Animated Short Film.

 We open with a blue-grey, choppy and hazardous ocean engulfing a man and leaving him marooned on a desert island.
 We don’t know the circumstances of his shipwreck, nor his background or even his name; although he instantly reminded me of Robbie Collin – must be the beard.
 The island itself is oddly shaped in the form of a whale and is home to a chorus of crabs, whose scuttling movements are heard throughout the film with the notable absence of dialogue.
 Indeed, the omission of words and language (excluding one or two uses of “hey!” or angry outbursts), only heightens the protagonist’s (and the audience’s) sense of isolation and loneliness, in a similar fashion to Robert Zemeckis’ Cast Away (2000).